karanmalh0tra/python-coding/README.md

 ### Queue

-[Implementation of Queue](https://github.com/karanmalh0tra/python-coding/tree/master/QueueImplementation) has the code to implement queue using Array.
+[Implementation of Queue](https://github.com/karanmalh0tra/python-coding/tree/master/QueueImplementation) has the code to implement queue using Array and Linked List.
 The functionalities of queue that are included here are enqueue, dequeue, front, size and isEmpty.